Larsen faces newcomer Hazelo in U.S. House race

 The 2nd District encompasses parts of Snohomish, Skagit and Whatcom counties and all of Island and San Juan counties.

-Larsen, a Democrat who was first elected to the seat in 2000, said he counts a transportation package that includes expanded funds for electric ferries and a water resources development act not yet passed by the Senate that would allow the Port of Anacortes to continue growing as recent accomplishments he has achieved for Skagit County.
+Larsen, a Democrat who was first elected to the seat in 2000, said he counts a transportation package that includes expanded funds for electric ferries and buses as recent accomplishments, in addition efforts to restore salmon habitat at the mouths of the Stillaguamish, Skagit and Snohomish rivers.

 “I’ve found, being in this job, that a lot of the successes come from doing things that might look small to the bigger world, but are actually very meaningful to the communities they represent,” Larsen said.